 - have a single agreement with a medical practitioner

 - have written records showing you work collaboratively with a medical practitioner.

-- Continuing Therapy Only (CTO) - where a medical practitioner starts treatment and prescribes medicine, but an authorised nurse practitioner continues prescribing it
+- Continuing Therapy Only (CTO), if a medical practitioner starts treatment and prescribes medicine, but an authorised nurse practitioner continues prescribing it

-- Shared Care Model (SCM) - where an authorised nurse practitioner and a medical practitioner share the care of a patient with an agreed management plan.
+- Shared Care Model (SCM), if an authorised nurse practitioner and a medical practitioner share the care of a patient with an agreed management plan.

-You must write a non-PBS prescription if you’re prescribing:
+You need to write a non-PBS prescription if you’re prescribing any of the following:

-- outside the PBS restrictions - when your patient's clinical condition doesn’t match the indications in the Schedule
+- a medication outside the PBS restrictions, if your patient’s clinical condition doesn’t match the indications in the schedule

-- a quantity or number of repeats exceeding the maximum PBS quantity without an approved authority
+- a quantity or number of repeats that exceed the maximum PBS quantity without an approved authority

-- a medicine, or form and strength of a medicine, not in the Schedule for a patient not entitled to PBS medicines
+- a medicine, or form and strength of a medicine, not in the schedule for patients not entitled to PBS medicines

 - a medicine outside its PBS manner of administration - for example, a PBS eye ointment for topical non-ophthalmic use.